francescobongini/Twitter/README.md

 the sequential and distributed version of the Twitter sentiment analysis. <br />
 The entire code is written in Java using Maven. <br />
-The file .jar in the project folder can be used in Amazon EMR.
+The file .jar in the project folder is used in Amazon EMR to perform the distributed version.